steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #### Short Term
     ASP.NET Core 2.1

-        .SetCompatibilityVersion(CompatibilityVersion.Version_2_1);
+       Cookies
             _CookieConsentPartial.cshtml has been added.
-        _Layout.cshtml
-            <partial name="_CookieConsentPartial" /> is added.
-        _ValidationScriptsPartial.cshtml
-            Separate from _Layout.cshtml.
-        Added
+                Add to _Layout.cshtml._

             Views/Home/Privacy.cshtml
                 The Privacy action method is added to the Home controller.

     IDaaS Benefits
         Overall security is vastly improved.